How can we make 360 days data to 365 days using cdo ?

 jyoti

-RE: How can we make 360 days data to 365 days using cdo ? - Added by Bamidele OLORUNTOBA over 2 years ago
+RE: How can we make 360 days data to 365 days using cdo ? - Added by Bamidele OLORUNTOBA about 4 years ago

 I was wondering if anyone has a solution to jyoti's concern about the NAN values?
 I know this is over two years ago and it's an NCL solution.
 Just in case you know what to do to make this work, please help.
 I used the same NCL solution for a 1-year case and it returned NAN values.
 Yes, a 365day calendar NetCDF was created but data was not copied into it.